Amazon::API - A generic base class for AWS Services

 project's metadata to build classes that are specific to each API (and

-not work in all circumstances unless you are very familiar with the
+Amazon::API directly may not work in all circumstances unless you

-API you are calling.
-If you decide to take the Luddite
+are very familiar with the API you are calling.
+If you decide to take

-approaches, read the documentation
+the Luddite approaches, read the

-carefully before using Amazon::API.
+documentation carefully before using Amazon::API.

 Amazon::API